-Shooting Reported At Maryland High School
+Shooting At Maryland High School, Injuries Reported

-There has been a shooting at a high school in St. Mary's County, Md., according to the school district.
+There has been a shooting at a high school in St. Mary's County, Md., resulting in an unspecified number of injuries, according to the local sheriff's department.

 Great Mills High School "is on lock down the event is contained, the Sheriff's office is on the scene additional information to follow," the St. Mary's County school district wrote in a tweet.